Jellyfish: Stings

 Jellyfish are armed with nematocysts, a type of specialized stinging cell.
 Contact with a jellyfish tentacle can trigger millions of nematocysts to pierce the skin and inject venom, but only some species' venom causes an adverse reaction in humans.
 In a study published in Communications Biology, researchers found a jellyfish species called Cassiopea xamachana which when triggered will release tiny balls of cells that swim around the jellyfish stinging everything in their path.
 Researchers described these as "self-propelling microscopic grenades" and named them cassiosomes.

 The effects of stings range from mild discomfort to extreme pain and death.
 Most jellyfish stings are not deadly, but stings of some box jellyfish (Irukandji jellyfish), such as the sea wasp, can be deadly.
 Stings may cause anaphylaxis (a form of shock), which can be fatal.
 Jellyfish kill 20 to 40 people a year in the Philippines alone.
 In 2006 the Spanish Red Cross treated 19,000 stung swimmers along the Costa Brava.

 Vinegar (3–10% aqueous acetic acid) may help with box jellyfish stings but not the stings of the Portuguese man o' war.
 Clearing the area of jelly and tentacles reduces nematocyst firing.
 Scraping the affected skin, such as with the edge of a credit card, may remove remaining nematocysts.
 Once the skin has been cleaned of nematocysts, hydrocortisone cream applied locally reduces pain and inflammation.
 Antihistamines may help to control itching.
 Immunobased antivenins are used for serious box jellyfish stings.

 In Elba Island and Corsica dittrichia viscosa is now used by residents and tourists to heal stings from jellyfish, bees and wasps by pressing fresh leaves on the skin with quick results.

+Contrary to popular belief, urinating on a jellyfish sting does not alleviate pain, and has even been shown to make pain worse.

 Box jellyfish are small and venomous.